 Merezhkovsky's calculation

 In 1914, on the eve of the First World War, the poet and writer Dmitry Merezhkovsky was nominated for the Nobel Prize.
-All the same Alfred Jensen noted "the artistic skill of the image, the universal content and the idealistic direction" of the poet's work.
+The same Alfred Jensen noted the “artistic mastery of the image, the universal content and idealistic direction” of the poet’s work.
 In 1915, Merezhkovsky's candidacy was again proposed, this time by the Swedish writer Karl Melin, but again to no avail.
 But the First World War was going on, and only 15 years later Dmitry Merezhkovsky was again nominated for the award.
-His candidacy was put forward from 1930 to 1937, but the poet had to face serious competition: Ivan Bunin and Maxim Gorky were nominated with him in the same period.
-However, the persistent interest of Sigurd Agrel, who nominated Merezhkovsky for seven years in a row, gave hope to the writer to become one of the owners of the coveted award.
+His candidacy was nominated from 1930 to 1937, but the poet had to face serious competition: Ivan Bunin and Maxim Gorky were nominated along with him during the same period.
+However, the persistent interest of Sigurd Agrel, who nominated Merezhkovsky for seven years in a row, gave hope to the writer to be among the winners of the coveted award.
 Unlike Leo Tolstoy, Dmitry Merezhkovsky wanted to become a Nobel laureate.
-In 1933 Dmitry Merezhkovsky was closest to success.
-According to the memoirs of Ivan Bunin's wife, Vera, Dmitry Merezhkovsky offered her husband to share the prize.
-Moreover, in the event of a victory, Merezhkovsky would have given Bunin as much as 200,000 francs.
+In 1933, Dmitry Merezhkovsky was closest to success.
+According to the memoirs of Ivan Bunin’s wife, Vera, Dmitry Merezhkovsky invited her husband to share the prize.
+Moreover, if he won, Merezhkovsky would give Bunin as much as 200 thousand francs.
 But that did not happen.
-Despite the fact that Merezhkovsky persistently wrote to the committee, convincing its members of his superiority over competitors, he never got the award.
+Despite the fact that Merezhkovsky persistently wrote to the committee, convincing its members of his superiority over his competitors, he never received the award.

 Gorky is more needed

 Maxim Gorky was nominated for the Nobel Prize in Literature 4 times: in 1918, 1923, 1928 and 1933.
-The writer's work presented a certain difficulty for the Nobel Committee.
-Anton Karlgren, who replaced Alfred Jensen as an expert on Slavic studies, noted that in the post-revolutionary work of Gorky (meaning the revolution of 1905. - RT) there is “not the slightest echo of ardent love for the motherland” and that in general his books are a solid “sterile desert”.
-Earlier, in 1918, Alfred Jensen spoke of Gorky as a "dual cultural and political personality" and "a tired, long-worn out writer."
-In 1928, Gorky was close to receiving an award.
-The main struggle unfolded between him and the Norwegian writer Sigrid Unset.
-Anton Karlgren noted that Gorky's work is like an "extraordinary renaissance" that provided the writer with "a leading place in Russian literature."
+The writer’s work presented a certain difficulty for the Nobel Committee.
+Anton Karlgren, who replaced Alfred Jensen as an expert on Slavic studies, noted that in the post-revolutionary work of Gorky (meaning the revolution of 1905. - RT) there is “not the slightest echo of ardent love for the homeland” and that in general his books are a complete “sterile desert.”
+Earlier, in 1918, Alfred Jensen spoke of Gorky as a “double cultural-political personality” and “a tired, long-worn-out writer.”
+In 1928, Gorky was close to receiving the award.
+The main struggle was between him and the Norwegian writer Sigrid Undset.
+Anton Karlgren noted that Gorky’s work is like an “extraordinary renaissance” that provided the writer with a “leading place in Russian literature.”

 • Maxim Gorky, 1928